Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 The trend in modern upper eyelid surgery has become less invasive, with more skin and fat preservation, reducing postoperative hollowness and complications.
 Prior to the procedure, your eyelids will be marked out so that the incisions follow the natural eyelid crease and allow accurate determination of the correct amount of skin to be removed.

 During the upper eyelid procedure, the excess skin is removed, muscle is tightened, and redundant orbital fat is excised or replaced in the orbit.
 The surgical incisions are sutured meticulously leaving hairline scars that usually fade quickly, but never completely disappear.
 If eyelids are droopy (ptosis) this can also be corrected by shortening the muscle (known as the “levator muscles”) that raises your upper eyelid.

 2. Lower Eyelid Surgery – Lower Blepharoplasty

-There are numerous techniques available in lower eyelid rejuvenation, from non-surgical treatment with dermal fillers and laser resurfacing, to fat grafting and ‘no touch’ blepharoplasty to traditional lower eyelid and midface lift surgery.
+There are numerous techniques available in lower eyelid rejuvenation, from non-surgical treatment with dermal fillers and laser resurfacing to fat grafting and ‘no touch’ blepharoplasty to traditional lower eyelid and midface lift surgery.
 The exact procedure that Dr Turner will perform will be based on your individual needs.

-In younger patients with good skin quality that are concerned only with lower eyelid fat bulging, it is often possible to perform a ‘no touch’ or transconjunctival blepharoplasty procedure with the incision made on the inner aspect of the lower eyelid so there will be no visible incision lines.
-The bulging fat than is carefully removed or repositioned into the tear trough area in a procedure called an orbital reset.
+In younger patients with good skin quality who are concerned only with lower eyelid fat bulging, it is often possible to perform a ‘no touch’ or transconjunctival blepharoplasty procedure with the incision made on the inner aspect of the lower eyelid so there will be no visible incision lines.
+The bulging fat is carefully removed or repositioned into the tear trough area in a procedure called an orbital reset.